 If all of these are true, record a Pass result for this sub-test.
-Otherwise, record a Fail result.

-If you record a Fail for sub-test 3.1 or 3.2 where devices use the corresponding method of antimalware protection record a Fail for this test case, otherwise record a Pass.
+If you record a fail for sub-test 3.1 or 3.2 where devices use the corresponding method of anti-malware protection record a fail for this test case, otherwise record a Pass.

-Test case 4: Check Multi-factor authentication configuration
+Test case 4: Check multi-factor authentication configuration